Ferdinand von Prondzynski: Other roles

 Von Prondzynski was a member of the Irish National Competitiveness Council between 2002 and 2011, and of the National Executive Council of Ibec (then the Irish Business and Employers' Confederation).
 He was also a director of the Irish Universities Quality Board, the US-Ireland R&D Partnership and, for two years, chair of the Research Advisory Committee of Ireland's National Disability Authority.
-From 2000–2010, he was also a director of the Irish National Chamber Choir.
+From 2000 to 2010, he was also a director of the Irish National Chamber Choir.

 In April 2011 he was appointed to the board of directors of Educate Together, a patron body for non-denominational schools, a post he held for some years.
 He was also for a time a non-executive director of the formerly NASDAQ-listed e-learning company Skillsoft.

-Von Prondzynski later became an ordinand — or trainee priest — with the Scottish Episcopal Church and, at some time, served as the church’s Diocesan Secretary in northeast Scotland.
-He was criticised, along with others, in an independent review of the behaviour of his local Bishop - for colluding in unsatisfactory behaviour.
+Von Prondzynski later became an ordinand — or trainee priest — with the Scottish Episcopal Church and, at some time, served as the church's Diocesan Secretary in northeast Scotland.
+He was criticised, along with others, in an independent review of the behaviour of his local Bishop - for colluding in alleged unsatisfactory behaviour.
 Separately, he was accused of using unchristian language on social media, for which he apologised.

+In October 2024 von Prondzynski was ordained priest in the Scottish Episcopal Church (Anglican), serving as a member of the clergy of the Diocese of Aberdeen and Orkney.